CDLUC3/uc3-present/opensearch/README.md

 ----

-## 💬 Discussion: What are Your Logging Tools?
+## 💬 Discussion: Discussion: What are Your Logging Tools?
+# Slido Word Cloud - Which tools are you currently using for data collection and visualization?
+<iframe src="https://app.sli.do/event/jinWX26j29xcvvcwNiQKKc" height="100%" width="100%" frameBorder="0" style="min-height: 560px;" allow="clipboard-write" title="Slido"></iframe>
 ----

 ## As we ingested logs...